the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-checklist.md

 # Individual Researcher Checklist

 - Do not touch the raw data.
-Back it up somewhere reasonable and keep a read-only copy.
+Back it up somewhere reasonable and keep a read-only copy (see {ref}`Data Storage and Organisation<rr-rdm-storage>`).

-- Have a plan!
-Decide where your data is going to be stored, what it is called, when/if it needs to be deleted before you start collecting it and note it down in a {ref}`Data Management Plan<rr-rdm-dmp>`.
+- Set up a {ref}`Data Management Plan<rr-rdm-dmp>` to decide how the data is managed.
-If you collect {ref}`sensitive data<pd-sdp>`, plan for consent for sharing from the start!
+This is especially relevant if you collect {ref}`sensitive data<pd-sdp>` and need to plan for consent for sharing!

-- Document everything.
-You know who the worst person at replying to emails is about what the sampling frequency of channel X was.
-Nope not them, it's actually yourself from a year ago.
-Keep the documentation with the data!
+- Document everything and keep the documentation with the data (see {ref}`Documentation and Metadata<rr-rdm-metadata>`) to ensure your data is reusable.

-- Create the data you want to see in the world.
-Imagine someone was about to give you a dataset that you needed to analyse well in order to get that job you have been dreaming about.
-What would you want it to look like?
-That is how yours should look.

 - Try not to re-invent the wheel.
-Before you start creating a new schema, storage format or naming protocol, have a quick google or ask your colleagues.
+Before you start creating a new schema, storage format or naming protocol, have a quick google or ask your colleagues (see {ref}`Documentation and Metadata<rr-rdm-metadata>`).
 Something that is already being used is likely to be better in the long run.

 # Research Team Checklist: